libeo-vtt/form/README.md

-# VTT jQuery Form Plugin
+# jQuery Form Validation Plugin
 A form validation plugin using is.js

 ## Usage